idircarlos/prettytable/README.md

 2. **Dynamic Sizing:** Tables dynamically adjust column widths based on content, ensuring a clean and visually pleasing layout.

+3. **Customizable:** Adjust the appearance of your table by modifying formatting options such as alignment (colors soon!).

 ### Next features:

- 1. **Customizable:** Adjust the appearance of your table by modifying formatting options such as alignment and colors.

- 2. **Different Data Types:** Tables can store all primitive C types, and the library will handle their display appropriately.
+ 1. **Different Data Types:** Tables can store all primitive C types, and the library will handle their display appropriately.

 ## Getting Started with prettytable